serendeepia/playbook/_docs/4_2_documentation.md

 title: Documentation
 ---

 We use online tools to store all the documentation.
-The documents are in a shared folder in Google Drive.
+The documents for the projects are in a [shared folder in Google Drive](https://drive.google.com/drive/folders/1kr-fXFh-nadoEbBk0vhtwR7fWbHsHEdL).
 This is the root structure we follow:

 <table>
   <tr>